Winnebago System Sturgeon Spearing

-Spearers can be in a shanty after hours, but they cannot be in a shanty with a spear after hours.
+Spearers can be in a shanty after hours, but they cannot be in one with a spear after hours.
 This includes those shanties where the hole is temporarily covered.
-If the spear head is removed it must be placed outside the shanty when occupied.
+If the spearhead is removed, it must be placed outside the shanty when occupied.

 Winnebago system sturgeon spearing final harvest reports 2016-2022